 1. Job Title and Duties.
 Employee will continue to be employed as the, President, and Chief Executive Officer ("CEO") of the Company, reporting to the Board of Directors of the Company (the "Board") and also will serve as the Chairman of the Board as described below.
 During Employee's employment, Employee shall perform the duties consistent with his job title or as otherwise instructed by the Board.
 Employee shall devote substantially all of his business time and attention to the affairs of the Company and shall not engage in any other business without the written consent of the Board, except for the Outside Interests outlined and approved by the Company in Section 9.
-The Company and Employee acknowledge that the Employee is currently the Common Stock Director (as such term is defined in the Voting Agreement, dated September 2019, among the Company and certain stockholders of the Company ("Voting Agreement")).
-As required by the Voting Agreement, Employee shall serve as the Chairman of the Board for at least as long as Employee is the Common Stock Director.
+The Company and Employee acknowledge that the Employee is currently the Common Stock Director (as such term is defined in the Voting Agreement, Employee shall serve as the Chairman of the Board for at least as long as Employee is the Common Stock Director.
 Additionally, as long as the Employee remains the Chief Executive Officer of the Company, the Company will use its best efforts to cause Employee to be elected to serve as a member of the Board.
 Immediately upon termination of Employee's employment with the Company or director on the Board or on the board of directors of any subsidiary or affiliate of the Company or as a member of any committees thereof; provided, that Employee shall not be required to resign his position as a director on the Board pursuant to this Section 1 so long as he serves on the Board as the Common Stock Director, as such term is defined in the Voting Agreement.